joomlatools/joomlatools-framework-activities/README.md

 ## Requirements

-- Joomlatools Framework 2 or newer.
+- Joomlatools Framework 2 or newer
-- PHP 5.2 or newer.
+- PHP 5.3 or newer
-- MySQL 5.
+- MySQL 5

 ## Installation